 Engages students in active learning strategies that enable effective transition to college life at WVU.
 Students will explore school, college and university programs, policies and services relevant to academic success.
 Provides active learning activities that enable effective transition to the academic environment.
 Students examine school, college and university programs, policies and services.

 IMMB 200.
 Immunology Colloquium 1.
 2 Hours.

+PR: IMMB 150 with a minimum grade of C-.
 Peer and faculty-led learning experiences to introduce students to the discipline of immunology.

 IMMB 250.
 Microbiology Colloquium 2.
 2 Hours.